 1. Gut Rest and Repair Soup

 When I have one of those days where my gut just needs a rest (whether it’s due to a flare-up or simply too much indulgence), this is my go-to recipe.
-A combination of easy to digest veggies, chicken broth, turmeric, ginger and almond milk; this soup is super comforting and helps give the digestive system a break!

-Make it here.
+Make it following Jenna’s recipe.

 If you are a soup lover like me but are looking for new recipes to enjoy or ways to make your current recipes more filling don’t panic.
 I have a whole post full of all the tips and tricks you need to make the best soups ever!
-Check it out here.

 2. Slow Cooker Gluten and Dairy Free Turkey Stew